 SG Holdings Group Decarbonization Vision

 In recent years, climate change has caused severe storms, droughts, water shortages and impact on ecosystems, and addressing these has become a pressing issue.
-As the trend of aiming toward carbon neutrality accelerates globally, the Paris Agreement was adopted in 2015, and Japan declared in in 2020 that it would aim to become carbon neutral and realize a carbon-free society by 2050.
-As the transition to a carbon-free society progresses rapidly, initiatives to reduce emissions in companies are gaining importance.
+As the trend of aiming toward carbon neutrality accelerates globally, the Paris Agreement was adopted in 2015, and Japan declared in 2020 that it would aim to become carbon neutral and realize a carbon-free society by 2050.
+As the transition to a carbon-free society progresses rapidly, initiatives to reduce emissions in companies have become important.

-*See the page on "CO2 Emissions in the Transportation Sector" on the Ministry of Land, Infrastructure, Transport and Tourism website.
-Figures are results for FY2019.
+*Source: "Carbon Dioxide Emissions in the Transportation Sector, Ministry of Land, Infrastructure, Transport and Tourism website.
+Figures are results for FY2021.

 Scope | Target |